 Guaranteed admission transfer applicants have a GPA of at least 3.0/4.0 at their current institution.
 The following AU academic units have specific minimum GPA requirements:

-Letters of recommendation for transfer students are strongly recommended but not required.
-Recommendations should appear on official letterhead and include your full name and Social Security number (or date of birth) and be sent directly to American University.
+One letter of recommendation for transfer students is required.
+You will be required to select and assign at least one Academic Evaluator within the Common Application.
+If you request recommendations outside of the Common Application, they should appear on official letterhead and include your full name and Social Security number (or date of birth) and be sent directly to American University.

-If English is not your first language (regardless of citizenship), please send proof of English proficiency (TOEFL, or SAT or ACT with writing or IELTS).
+If English is not your first language (regardless of citizenship), please submit one of the following*:

 When Will I Hear?